 Governors and EMAT's Trustees will ensure that there are mechanisms in place to assist staff in understanding and discharging their statutory safeguarding roles and responsibilities.
-Governors will ensure that the school is working with local safeguarding partners and that the school contributes to multi-agency working, adhering to Working Together to Safeguard Children (2018).
-All those involved in governance will read KCSIE (2023) and a record will be kept of this.
+Governors will ensure that the school is working with local safeguarding partners and that the school contributes to multi-agency working, adhering to Working Together to Safeguard Children (2023).
+All those involved in governance will read KCSIE (2024) and a record will be kept of this.

-Part 2 of KCSIE (2023) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
+Part 2 of KCSIE (2024) sets out the responsibilities of governing bodies and our school governors will adhere to this guidance at all times.
 As part of these responsibilities the governors will;

 - receive an appropriate level of training to provide them with the necessary knowledge to ensure safeguarding policies and procedures are effective.
-This may be delivered face to face or online; - ensure that they comply with their duties under statutory guidance and legislation; - work to facilitate a whole school approach to safeguarding, by ensuring that safeguarding and child protection underpin all relevant aspects of policy and process; - ensure that policies, procedure and training at the school are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning; - ensure that the school takes into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the school has an effective Child Protection Policy, which is published on the school website and/or available by other means and review this annually; - ensure that the school has systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the school takes safeguarding concerns seriously and takes the wishes and feelings of children into account; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice; - ensure that the school has a suitable behaviour policy for pupils and a staff behaviour policy or Code of Conduct; - ensure that all staff undergo safeguarding and child protection training on induction;
+This may be delivered face to face or online; - ensure that they comply with their duties under statutory guidance and legislation; - work to facilitate a whole school approach to safeguarding, by ensuring that safeguarding and child protection underpin all relevant aspects of policy and process; - ensure that policies, procedure and training at the school are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning; - ensure that the school takes into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the school has an effective Child Protection Policy, which is published on the school website and/or available by other means and review this annually; - ensure that the school has systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the school takes safeguarding concerns seriously and takes the wishes and feelings of children into account; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice; - ensure that the school has a suitable behaviour policy for pupils and a staff behaviour policy or Code of Conduct; - ensure that all staff undergo safeguarding and child protection training on induction and regularly thereafter; - consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - ensure that children are taught about safeguarding, including online safety.
+See section 10.6 and

-- consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems - ensure that children are taught about safeguarding, including online safety.
-See section 9.6 and Appendix E of this policy for further information; - ensure that an appropriate safeguarding response for children who are absent from education is in place; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - Ensure that the Trust meets the 'Digital and technology standards in schools and colleges and the DfE Filtering and monitoring standards for schools and colleges; - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff; and - respond to allegations of abuse against the headteacher.
+- Appendix E of this policy for further information; - ensure that appropriate safeguarding arrangements are in place to respond to children missing from education and those who are absent from education, particularly on repeat occasions and/or for prolonged periods; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - Ensure that the Trust meets the 'Digital and technology standards in schools and colleges and the DfE Filtering and monitoring standards for schools and colleges; - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff; and - respond to allegations of abuse against the headteacher.
 The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix D).

-6.2 The Headteacher
+7.2 The Headteacher